shoplineos/shopline-sdk-go/README.md

 }
 ```

-#### API calls with an access token
+#### API calls with an Access Token

-With an access token, you can make API calls like this:
+With an Access Token, you can make API calls like this:

 Get Product Count:
 ``` Get Product Count